gdsbook/book/notebooks/05_choropleth.md

 not problem free.
 The varying widths of the intervals can be markedly different which can lead to problems of interpretation.
 A second challenge facing quantiles arises when there are a large number of duplicate values in the distribution such that the limits for one or more classes become ambiguous.
-For example, if one had a variable with $n=20$ but 10 of the observations took on the same value which was the minimum observed, then for values of $k>2$, the class boundaries become ill-defined since a simple rule of splitting at the $n/k$ ranked observed value would depend upon how ties are tried when ranking.
+For example, if one had a variable with $n=20$ but 10 of the observations took on the same value which was the minimum observed, then for values of $k>2$, the class boundaries become ill-defined since a simple rule of splitting at the $n/k$ ranked observed value would depend upon how ties are treated when ranking.

 ```python
 numpy.random.seed(12345)